-Croydon Radio was the first community radio station dedicated to the London Borough of Croydon.
-It was an independent, award winning station run by a committed management team and enthusiastic volunteers.
+Croydon Radio was the first independent community radio station dedicated to the London Borough of Croydon.
+It was a popular, award winning station devised by Tim Longhurst and run with his school friend Tracey along with enthusiastic volunteers.

 From the beginning, Croydon Radio was about giving a new voice to Croydon; its people, businesses, causes and campaigns and shining a light on the things that we loved about Croydon, the things that frustrated us, made us excited for the future or proud of its people.

 In five years, the station developed a wide range of community programming and garnered a large following of appreciative listeners.
 As well as talk, discussion, politics, poetry and debate, the station shared a vast quantity of new and unfamiliar music from local performers, independent artists and fledgling bands from around the UK and further afield.

 Over 5,000 guests were featured, to raise awareness of good causes, advertise local events and performances, to promote services available to Croydon residents or to play live sessions for our listeners.